Add a Data Provider to WASDI¶

 }

-Since each Platform can be supported by many data providers, as we can select the best data provider, WASDI also define the best catalogue to use to query that specific Platform.
+Since each Platform can be supported by many data providers, among which we can select the best data provider, WASDI also defines the best catalogue to use to query that specific Platform.
 This is done in the catalogues section of wasdiConfig.

 "catalogues": [